peterra3/FridgeBuddy/README.md

-FORMATTING AND DESIGN OF APP IS ACCREDITED TO THE FOLLOWING DEVELOPERS: https://github.com/itzpradip <br />
+FORMATTING AND DESIGN OF APP IS ACCREDITED TO THE FOLLOWING DEVELOPERS: <br />
+https://github.com/itzpradip <br />
 https://github.com/tjdavenport